Our progress toward 100 percent renewable energy.

 Digital downloads and environmental responsibility.

-Apple data centers deliver a wide range of information and content to your devices — from music and apps to iMessages and Siri.
-When you download a song from iTunes, buy a book from iBooks, or install an app from the Mac App Store, there’s no physical media to manufacture, package, and transport.
+Apple data centers deliver a wide range of information and content to your devices — from music and apps to iMessages.
+When you download a song from iTunes, buy a book from the iBookstore, or install an app from the Mac App Store, there’s no physical media to manufacture, package, and transport.
 The Apple data centers that provide these digital downloads are among the most energy efficient in the world, and they’re powered by 100 percent renewable energy from onsite and local sources.

 Apple data centers host services including iTunes, the App Store, Siri, and Maps.